DecisionsDev/sample-blockchain-vehicle-lifecycle/README.md

 Next step is to augment this installation with ODM capabilities.

-# 3/ Setting up IBM ODM with HyperLedger Fabric and Composer
+# 3/ Setting-up IBM ODM with HyperLedger Fabric and Composer

 - Launch a terminal window and go the 'odm-runtime' project directory
 - <FIRST TIME ONLY>